-'He was beaming' - 15-year-old bowls England great Cook
+'I just can't get over it' - 15-year-old bowls England great Cook

 Shackleton, who was not even born when Cook made his first-class debut aged 18, had no idea the Essex batter would be in the opposing side until shortly before the start.

-"We were aware that he plays for them occasionally, but didn't know whether he might turn out or just come to watch," Stevens added.
+"We were aware that he plays for them occasionally, but didn't know whether he might turn out or just come to watch," Stevens said.

-"It was only five or 10 minutes before the start that we knew he'd be playing when he walked round the corner of the pavilion with his kit.
+"It was only five or 10 minutes before the start that we knew he'd be playing when he walked round the corner of the pavilion with his kit."

-"Everyone was very excited to be playing against a former England Test captain and such a great person."
+Cook had some photos taken with the Potton players following the game before having a chat with them in the bar - and there were clearly no hard feelings towards Kyran.

-He added: "He came into the bar afterwards, had a chat with all the players about some of his experiences, and we had a few photos taken.
-It was a really nice thing for a local club."
+"He was really good about it.
+He seems really nice.
+He told me I bowled well but we didn't really speak long enough for him to give me any advice," he added.

 Cook's batting pedigree